Guide in Salesforce CPQ Testing in Provar

 Locators with the annotation @SteelBrickBy(fieldSetTableItem = “*****”) will be created for each CPQ field to identify them uniquely in the Page Object.

 Below is the above field in the Page Object Editor view:

 And, in the Java Source view.

 Provar also supports the testing of Salesforce CPQ tables.

-The corresponding With Row step is represented as follows in Provar Desktop, showing the new Table mapped in the screenshot above:
+The corresponding With Row step is represented in Provar Desktop, showing the new Table mapped in the screenshot above.